What Are the Different Types of Zoo Career Opportunities?

 The work of many different professionals is required to run a zoo.
 Jobs working with animals, such as veterinarians and zookeepers, are available at the zoo.
 Work with people positions, such as event and program coordinators and tour guides, are also included.
 Professionals in the fields of facilities management, food service, and business management are also important.

 The animals are, of course, the main draw of a zoo.
 This means that when most people think of zoo jobs, animal care positions come to mind first.
-Veterinarians look after the health of animals and may work for a zoo directly or in a private practice that is contracted the zoo.
+Veterinarians look after the health of animals and may work for a zoo directly or in a private practice that is contracted by the zoo.
 Zookeepers and their assistants are in charge of daily animal care, including feeding and ensuring that the animals have everything they require.

 Those who enjoy working with people may be interested in a career at the zoo.
 Tour guides show groups around the zoo, while presenters give demonstrations that may or may not involve zoo animals.
 Program and event coordinators are experts at managing presentation schedules and planning special events for the general public or specific groups.